 It’s essential to maintain accurate records of residential roof inspections and any damage found.
 Over the years, your roofer will create a comprehensive history of your roof that can prove very useful for home insurance purposes or to plan for repairs.
 When performing an inspection, there are several general items to consider, including:

 - Who Goes on the Roof: Each time professionals go onto your roof to examine its condition, they will note when the inspection occurred, why it was done, and who was involved.
 Keeping a record of roof work helps build a consistent track record of each inspection and ensures future inspections are scheduled properly.

 - What’s the Condition of the Roof?: As professionals inspect each component of your roof, they will record any issues found and compare these notes to the previous inspection.
 The condition of particular parts of the roof should be ranked accordingly, ranging from good (no action needed) to bad (immediate action needed).
 Roofers will take photos of any damage found.

 - Being Prepared: A roof inspection toolkit can make examining the roof for problems much easier.
-This toolkit should include a checklist of concerns, a pen/pad for taking notes, and a camera for taking pictures.
+This roof inspection toolkit should include a checklist of concerns, a pen/pad for taking notes, and a camera for taking pictures.
 Blueprints of the roof and aerial photos are also helpful.
 In addition, it’s a good idea to have a tape measure and a flashlight ready.